lupyuen/lupyuen.github.io/src/nuttx.md

 And the Rust Embedded HAL for NuttX might be __portable across all NuttX platforms__.
 Thanks to POSIX Compatibility!

-TODO

-Implement Rust Embedded HAL on NuttX

-Might become a friendlier API for NuttX
+(Rust Embedded HAL might also become a friendlier API for NuttX)

+Shall I should work on this?
+Lemme know!

 # What's Next